-Between 1900 and 1950 schoolhouse-style shades and light fixtures were widely used in private residences and institutional settings, including schools, galleries and libraries.
-Originally produced in hundreds of designs and sizes, these shades and fixtures were a popular choice of architects and homeowners alike.
+Between 1900 and 1950 schoolhouse-style shades and light fixtures were widely used in private residences and institutional settings, including schools, galleries, and libraries.
+Originally produced in hundreds of designs and sizes, these shades and fixtures were a popular choice for architects and homeowners alike.
 But by the 1960s only a handful of designs remained in production.
 Schoolhouse is proud to have reintroduced many of the original shade designs for use today.

 All of our exclusive shades are American-made, produced on the banks of the Monongahela River in West Virginia.
 They are hand-blown, one by one, in antique cast-iron molds, using the same methods that have been in effect for over 150 years.

 In addition to bringing exclusive authentic shade designs back into production, we were the first company to bring back hand-painted and decorated shades when we opened in 2003.
 Our hand-painted shades are painted by brush and fired twice, using traditional methods so they look just like the originals.
-As with any hand-crafted product, minor imperfections are inherent-and actually desirable-in the art form as indicators of the old-world craft and authenticity of our production methods.
-Brushstrokes on each shade and slight line weight variations authenticate their hand crafted production process.
+As with any hand-crafted product, minor imperfections are inherent-and actually desirable in the art form as indicators of the old-world craft and authenticity of our production methods.
+Brushstrokes on each shade and slight line weight variations authenticate their handcrafted production process.

 Our lighting products and their hand-crafted production process preserve the heritage and integrity of authentic American lighting design.